“You never listen to me!”

 Avoid distracting or discounting.

-In these moments, when your child is struggling and in emotional pain, you just want to ease your child’s suffering, you want to make her or him feel better and you want to do it as fast as possible.
+In these moments, when your child is struggling and in emotional pain, you probably want to ease their suffering; you want to make her or him feel better and you want to do it as fast as possible.

 Distracting is when you suggest other more pleasant activities for your child to engage in and avoid dealing with the emotions that have been triggered.
 It often occurs when parents themselves struggle with tolerating their child’s distress.
 This shuts down your child’s expression and experience of difficult emotions creating the unhealthy coping strategies of stuffing and avoiding.

 Discounting is when parents minimize or try to talk their child out of their feelings.
 The philosophy behind this is that if you can logically explain to your child why her or his feelings are wrong, she or he will feel better.
 In reality, the message your child hears is you are wrong, your feelings are wrong, and you’re not good enough because you’re having these feelings, so stop.

 Following this rule is essential because your child will know and feel that you are empathizing with his or her feelings and will no longer feel you are dismissing their emotions.